 For as long as humans could communicate with one another, stories have been told and retold, sometimes over countless generations.
 Storytelling remains one of the most effective ways to disseminate information.
 Yet, in the world of B2B marketing, we often shy away from the personalized narrative in favor of factual and to-the-point information, even when 62% of B2B marketers rated storytelling as a good content marketing tactic in 2017.

 The mediums through which these stories are told have evolved, and with them, so must marketing teams.
 You don’t need a star-studded blockbuster or a one-hit-wonder, but a core understanding of storytelling for B2B marketing is essential to emotionally connect with your customers and allow them to see your brand as more than just a corporate entity.

 Marketing is creative.
-Even in the most corporate environments, marketers need to think outside the box and draw people in using all manner of media and documentation.
+Even in corporate environments, marketers need to think outside the box and draw people in using all manner of media and documentation.
 B2C businesses have long utilized storytelling and narrative content to engage their customers – whether this is through television ads, posters, or customer testimonials.
 Think about how many adverts have gotten stuck in your head or which ad campaigns influenced a must-have purchase.

 A study by Stanford professor Chip Heath found that while students use more statistics than stories in vocal presentations, 63% of them remembered the stories with only 5% remembering a single statistic.
 This shows how stories impact human memory and how useful a narrative can be when appealing to a customer.